ibm-cloud-docs/vpc/vsi_is_manage_images.md

 | Wrapped data encryption key | For an encrypted image, specify the ciphertext that is associated with the wrapped data encryption key (WDEK).
 The WDEK is produced by wrapping the passphrase that you used to encrypt your image with your customer root key.
 For more information, see [Setting up your key management service and keys](/docs/vpc?topic=vpc-create-encrypted-custom-image#kms-prereqs).|
 {: caption="Table 1.
 Import custom image user interface fields" caption-side="top"}

-## Validating a custom image after importing (Beta)
+## Validating a custom image after importing
 {: #validate-custom images}

 After you import a custom image, you can view the checksum that's generated for the image when it is imported to {{site.data.keyword.vpc_short}}.
 If you generate a checksum locally for your image before importing it, you can compare the two checksums to ensure that they are identical.
 Matching checksums indicate that the image is unaltered.

-The checksum feature is currently in beta.
-{:beta}

 1. In [{{site.data.keyword.cloud_notm}} console](https://console.cloud.ibm.com/vpc-ext){: external},
 navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Custom Images**.